jhannemann/pong/instructions/pong.md

 The `NET` is trickier.
-Its y-coordinate still is at the top of the screen (i.e. `0`), but its y-coordinate is *not* in the center of the screen.
+Its y-coordinate still is at the top of the screen (i.e. `0`), but its x-coordinate is *not* in the center of the screen.
 We want the *center* of the rectangle to be in the center of the screen, which means we must move the anchor point's x-coordinate to the left (i.e. *subtract*)